 What are my benefits?

-As a member of Thacsa Pension Fund you are not only ensuring that you are making provision for your retirement, you also have the peace of mind that you and/or your family will be covered in the case of any unexpected event such as your disability or even death.
-You can download a summary of the benefits here: Summary of costs and benefits 1 November 2018
+As a member of Thacsa Retirement Fund you are not only ensuring that you are making provision for your retirement, you also have the peace of mind that you and/or your family will be covered in the case of any unexpected event such as your disability or even death.
+You can download a summary of the benefits here:

 There are a number of scenarios that could play out: